L-G99921/Pix-Tutorial/Pix-Tutorial.md

 # How to Set Up a PIX Key

 To set up a PIX key, you will need to associate it to a financial institution of choice.
 Each financial institution decides how the registration happens.
-In this example, we will see how the procedure is done on the Nubank app, because it is popular and intuitive.
+In this example, we will see how the procedure is done on the Inter app, because it is popular and intuitive.

 Below, you will find a few examples of how to set up a PIX key in other financial institutions: